 Many people who struggle with Ambien (zolpidem) addiction have co-occurring mental disorders like depression or anxiety.
 This leads them to abuse the drug for the thrill of euphoria or the sense of calm it produces, which helps them relax during the day and sleep at night.

-At The Bluffs, we offer dual diagnosis treatment and other evidence-based practices to address issues that lead to substance abuse.
+At Vertava Health of Ohio, we offer dual diagnosis treatment and other evidence-based practices to address issues that lead to substance abuse.
 These are often the cause of relapse.

 Our inpatient rehab program uses behavioral therapy to help individuals develop coping skills, regulate emotions, and change negative thought patterns.
 We encourage whole-person healing through experiential therapies like yoga, art, and music, as well as recreation and adventure.